schwarzg/gdg_sigongmo/README.md

 5. Change the status into your branch
 `$ git checkout yourid`

-6. Make documents and files
+6. Make documents and files.
+Recommand to make an additional folder named with your id
-`filename.txt`
+`yourid/filename.txt`

 7. Add file to repository
 `$ git add filename.txt`